Mum of four-year-old with severe epilepsy says she still has ‘no choice’ but to break the law

 “I know that it is a safe product, because it’s made by the Dutch government.

-“I am not going to wean my daughter off her medication for a drug that was only trialled for three months.
-I believe this could be dangerous, and could have more severe side effects.
+“I am not going to wean my daughter off her medication for a drug that was only trialled for three months.”

 “We are currently using a medicine that is effective, and has been shown to be safe, and that’s very important.
-Unfortunately Epidiolex is a completely different product, it’s not a whole plant extract.”
+Unfortunately Epidiolex is a completely different product.”

 Ms Montgomery says she will be travelling again to Holland when her current supply of Indie-Rose’s medicine runs out to get more.